delton137/keras-molecules/README.md

 The preprocessed data can be fed into the `train.py` script:

-`python train.py data/processed.h5 model.h5 --epochs 20`
+`python2 train.py data/processed.h5 model.h5 --epochs 20`

 If a model file already exists it will be opened and resumed.
 If it doesn't exist, it will be created.